-Must meet all of the above performance measures in addition to:

-2a.
-Passing Rates for Licensure and Certification Exams YES All required exams achieved a 70% minimum passing rate Standard: 70% minimum passing rate for all exams 3a.
-Performance of College Transfer Students YES 91.3% of college transfer students had a GPA od 2.0 of above
+Mu st meet all of the above performance measures in addition to: 1a.
+Passing Rates for Licensure and Certification Exams for First-Time Test Takers YES All required exams achieved a 70% minimum passing rate Standard: 70% minimum passing rate for all exams 2a.
+Performance of College Transfer Students YES 92% of college transfer students had a GPA of 2.0 or above

-Standard: 86% equivalent to or greater than native UNC sophmores and juniors
+Standard: 88% equivalent to or greater than native UNC sophomores and juniors